permeoxidestinator/RoboticArm/README.md

 * All user side units are either in [mm] or [°]
 * CAUTION!
 Be always careful when working with the moving robot!
 * Always drive small steps! (<10mm)
-* A very big step could cause your robot to move very quickly and destroy its servos, the power sourve or environment!
+* A very big step could cause your robot to move very quickly and destroy its servos, the power source or environment!
 (Yes it happened to me)

 Methods: